 Private B2B APIs between trading partners are common and must be managed.
 These APIs could be a part of a supply chain in manufacturing, in commerce between suppliers and retailers, or in healthcare or life sciences ecosystems.

-We also provide an extensible adapter SDK that allows creation of custom adapter for any B2B specific applications/protocols.
-Though the adapter for specific B2B protocol does not exist now, such as EDI, RosettaNet, etc, one time activity of adapter development as part of a project will help us re-use it across other instances where there is a need for those protocols.
+We also provide an extensible adapter SDK that allows the creation of a custom adapter for any B2B-specific applications/protocols.
+Though the adapter for specific B2B protocol does not exist now, such as EDI, RosettaNet, etc, the one-time activity of adapter development as part of a project will help us re-use it across other instances where there is a need for those protocols.

 How is Documentation Created and Reviewed in the API User Portal?

-If the API is configured to use the documentation, the viewer is available inside the Developer Portal.
-Documentation is automatically uploaded from when the page is loaded.
-The API Manager who configures the documentation must have the right user account.
+If the API is configured to use the documentation, the viewer is available inside the API Developer Portal.
+Documentation is automatically uploaded when the page is loaded.
+The API Manager that configures the documentation must have the right user account.
 However, anyone can have access to the documentation.

 Digital Enablement Platform